 One of the most exciting cultural destinations, Barcelona is a special place for art, music & culture lovers.
 Get ready to sing and learn in Barcelona and find out more about getting here and what to do in this vibrant city.

 Summer Program & Concert Series of Latin American & Iberian Vocal Repertoire

 Created in 2005 to promote the Iberian and Latin American Vocal Repertoire, the centerpiece of the Barcelona Festival of Song® is a Summer Course for classical singers, collaborative pianists, guitarists & musicologists focused on the History & Interpretation of the vocal repertoires in Spanish, Portuguese & Catalan.

 Each year the festival commissions composers, poets and painters to

 create new works

 Since its creation, the festival commissions a composer to write a new song cycle that is premiered at the opening concert.
-I also commissions poets and painters who create new works, creating a multidisciplinary space.
+It also commissions poets and painters who create new works, fostering a multidisciplinary space.

-We are proud to announce the commisioned artists for the festival 2018.
-They are Edmundo Villani-Cortes (1930), one of the most important living composers of Brazil, Cuban Mariela Rodríguez (1986), Spanish poet Santiago Montobbio (1966) and the American painter Susan Martin.
+We are proud to announce the commisioned artists for the festival 2018 are Edmundo Villani-Cortes (1930), one of the most important living composers of Brazil, Cuban Mariela Rodríguez (1986), Spanish poet Santiago Montobbio (1966) and the American painter Susan Martin.